aodenis/CinnamonGestures/README.md

 How to use
 ----------

++ Slide three fingers down to minimize current window.
-+ Slide three fingers up on your trackpad to display all windows, slide back down to go back to your desktop.
++ Slide three fingers up to display all windows, slide back down to go back to your desktop.
-+ Slide four fingers up on your trackpad to display all workspaces, slide back down to go back to your desktop.
++ Slide four fingers up to display all workspaces, slide back down to go back to your desktop.
-+ In both modes, click a window to activate it.
-+ In window view, click a window with three fingers to close it.
 + In workspace view, click a workspace with three fingers to close it.
 + Slide four fingers right and left to switch between workspaces.
 Slide far enough on the right of a non-empty workspace to create a new one.
-+ Slide three fingers down to minimize current window.

 Unfinished feature
 ------------------